ParisNeo/lollms/docs/tutorials/create_personal_mcps.md

 # Tutorial: Creating Your Own Local MCP Server (The Right Way)

-This guide will teach you how to build a custom MCP (Model Context Protocol) server to extend the capabilities of Simplified LOLLMS.
+This guide will teach you how to build a custom MCP (Model Context Protocol) server to extend the capabilities of LOLLMS.
 We'll start with a basic template and then create a practical "Code Utilities" MCP inspired by the example you provided.

 ## What is an MCP?